Variational Inference for Sparse Gaussian Process Modulated Hawkes Process: Prerequisite

-Optimising the evidence lower bound (ELBO) w.r.t. $\bm \theta'$ balances between the reconstruction error and the Kullback-Leibler (KL) divergence from the prior.
-Generally, the conditional $p(\bm x | \bm z, \bm \theta)$ is known, so is the prior.
-Thus, for an appropriate choice of $q$, it is easier to work with this lower bound than the intractable posterior $p(\bm z | \bm x, \bm \theta)$.
-We also see that, due to the form of the intractable gap, if $q$ is a family of distributions which contains elements close to the true unknown posterior, then the variational lower bound will be close to the true likelihood, and $q$ will be close to the true posterior.
-An alternative derivation applies Jensen's inequality: {\medmuskip=0mu \thinmuskip=0mu \thickmuskip=0mu }
+where we omit $\bm \theta$ and $\bm \theta'$ in conditions.
+We term this the Common ELBO (CELBO) to differentiate with our tighter ELBO of Sec.\ref{sec:new_vi}.
+For notational convenience, we will often omit conditioning on $\bm \theta$ and $\bm \theta'$ hereinafter.
+Optimizing the CELBO w.r.t. $\bm \theta'$ balances between the reconstruction error and the Kullback-Leibler (KL) divergence from the prior.
+Generally, the conditional $p(\bm x | \bm z)$ is known, so is the prior.
+Thus, for an appropriate choice of $q$, it is easier to work with this lower bound than with the intractable posterior $p(\bm z | \bm x)$.
+We also see that, due to the form of the intractable gap, if $q$ is from a distribution family containing elements close to the true unknown posterior, then $q$ will be close to the true posterior when the CELBO is close to the true likelihood.
+An alternative derivation applies Jensen's inequality \citep{jordan1999introduction}.